-- 1. Minimum Age Requirement: See the "Minimum Age Requirements for Admission" for more detail/requirements for applicants who are below the age of 18; and - Application Form: All applicants must submit a fully completed online application form.
-Incomplete applications will not be considered for admission until all necessary information has been received by the Admissions Office; and - 3.
-Application Fee: Applicants must pay a non-refundable application fee.
-See "Application Fee for Domestic Students" or "Application Fee for International Students" for specific information on the fee based upon your status as a domestic or international applicant; and - 4.
-Demonstration of Required Education Level: The student has: (1) a high school diploma (excluding special diplomas, special education diplomas, modified diplomas, applied studies diplomas, adjusted diplomas, alternative diplomas, certificates of completion/attendance/participation, etc.); or (2) a recognized equivalent of a high school diploma (e.g., a certification that the student has demonstrated high-school level academic skills or an official document from a state authority [to the satisfaction of the school]) recognizing that the student has successfully completed secondary school through home schooling (as defined by state law).
-FXUA follows the Commonwealth of Virginia specifications for certifying using an Attestation Form that students have achieved a High School Diploma, a copy of the certification evidencing the student's receipt of a recognized equivalent of a high school diploma (GED), and/or an official document from a state authority (to the satisfaction of the university) recognizing that the student successfully completed secondary school through home schooling (as defined by state law); or (3) an associate's or bachelor's degree from an institution accredited by an organization recognized by the U.S. Department of Education; and - 5.
-Official Transcripts and Minimum GPA Requirements: Applicants are expected to request official proof of completion of a high school diploma (excluding special diplomas, special education diplomas, modified diplomas, applied study diplomas, adjusted diplomas, alternative diplomas, certificates of completion/attendance/participation, etc.); or a copy of the certification evidencing the student's receipt of an equivalent of a high school diploma (GED) approved by a State Department of Education; or Home School documentation to be sent directly to the Office of the Registrar for evaluation for admittance; or an official transcript evidencing the award of an associate or bachelor degree
+- Application Form: All applicants must submit a fully completed online application form.
+Incomplete applications will not be considered for admission until all necessary information has been received by the Admissions Office: and - 2.
+Demonstration of Required Education Level: All applicants must provide evidence of: - a.
+(1) proof of high school completion (excluding special diplomas, special education diplomas, modified diplomas, applied studies diplomas, adjusted diplomas, alternative diplomas, certificates of completion/attendance/participation, etc.) via the official transcript showing the date of graduation; or (2) a recognized equivalent of a high school diploma (e.g., a certification that the student has demonstrated high-school level academic skills or an official document from a state authority [to the satisfaction of the school] recognizing that the student has successfully completed secondary school through home schooling as defined by state law).
+FXUA follows the Commonwealth of Virginia specifications for certifying using an Attestation Form that students have achieved a High School Diploma; or (3) a copy of the certification evidencing the student's receipt of a recognized equivalent of a high school diploma (GED and scores including a copy of the certification evidencing including any scores or reports of the student's receipt of an equivalent of a high school diploma (GED) approved by a State Department of Education; or (4), an official document from a state authority (to the satisfaction of the university) recognizing that the student successfully completed secondary school through home schooling (as defined by state law) and a home school attestation; or (5) an earned associate's degree or higher from an